r-poulsen/xmas-twitter/README.md

 Lights up the LEDs on [the PiHit Raspberry Pi XMas tree](https://thepihut.com/products/3d-xmas-tree-for-raspberry-pi) when certain Christmassy hashtags are used on Twitter.

 It has language support, but you'll have to add your own language.
 The code should be pretty straightforward.
-Although you probably get the best results by just going with the default.

 ## Install required libs
 ```